 I like to bill my clients monthly to help with cash flow but you may prefer to get upfront payment for all sessions.
 It really depends on the type of program and services you are delivering and on your own personal cash flow situation.

 These days collecting payment usually happens in one of two ways.
 A) the client buys directly from your website OR B) you send your client an invoice.
-How you set this up depends on what systems you are sing to support your coaching business (here is a list of the 9 essential technologies for your online coaching business)
+How you set this up depends on what systems you are using to support your coaching business.

 2. Welcome your new client